For the birds: The third annual Delmarva Birding Weekend is almost here

 “The animals that show up, the birds, even the seals, are really brilliant,” Rapp said.
 “You’ll see year-round species and migrants, and those will be gone by April.”

-According to Delmarva Birding’s website, 105 species were tallied during their Winter Birding Weekend last year, including species like the Harlequin Duck, the Great Cormorant, the Purple Sandpiper, the Snow Bunting and the American White Pelican.
+According to Delmarva Birding’s website, 108 species were tallied during their Winter Birding Weekend last year, including the Snowy Owl, the Great Cormorant, the Purple Sandpiper, the Snow Bunting, the Common Merganser, the Red-necked Grebe, and 27 species of waterfowl.

 Because there’s such a wide range of land and sea-based habitats on the Shore, Delmarva is a paramount region for spotting birds and other wildlife in any season (there’s also a spring Birding Weekend, in addition to a number of events hosted by Delmarva Birding throughout the year).
 When asked what makes Delmarva the perfect location for birding and nature expeditions, Rapp said, “First of all the wildlife, second, the people.”

-Note: This article was originally published on 1/24/18 and was updated for the 2019 season.